nylssoft/MynaPasswordManager/README.md

 TODOs:

-- Add LICENSE.TXT file (may be GPLv3, do not know by now)
 - A new project name
 - A filter for the items in the list view
 - A mechansim to add arbitary encrypted files to an entry (e.g. scanned invoices or bank account sheets etc.)